 If you’re doing asynchronous work and communication correctly, you’ll build trust between yourself and your employees.
 If you trust your employees to be thought leaders in their skillset, reliable in their abilities, and vulnerable enough to show weakness where they need help, your company will run much smoother in a remote setting.

-This independent level of working creates trust from the top down because your employees will know that you believe in them to get the job done.
+This independent level of working creates trust from the top down because your employees will know you believe in them to get the job done.

 Promotes greater flexibility

-The most significant benefit of working remotely and asynchronously is that your teams can set their own hours in a truly flexible work climate.
+The most significant benefit of working remotely and asynchronously is that your teams can set their own hours in a flexible work climate.
 If you have employees that are more productive during the day, they can opt for that.
 If you have other employees that work better at night, they can pick those hours.

-Asynchronous working also means employees can work from anywhere they are most productive, whether that be from home, in a café, or even while traveling.
+Asynchronous working also means employees can work from anywhere they are most productive, whether from home, in a café, or even while traveling.
 Having the flexibility to make their own decisions allows them to build their ideal work environment with the best work-life balance.

 Asynchronous work solves this problem entirely.
 Employees can work according to their time zone without waiting for their teammates to log on and complete tasks, ultimately driving ownership, independence, and flexibility.